Ron Samuels

 Ron Samuels is an American film producer and artist manager.
 His film production credits include Iron Eagle (1986), Aces: Iron Eagle III (1992), and Raven Hawk (1996).

 Career

 Samuels owned a television production company in Beverly Hills, California bearing his name.
 In addition to having Lynda Carter as a former management client in the 1970s, he represented other television stars, including actress Lindsay Wagner of The Bionic Woman fame as well as American stuntman Evel Knievel and Spanish-American actress/comedian Charo.

 In 1985, Samuels, who had at that time, under a contract to Tri-Star Pictures, via Ron Samuels Productions, for a two-to-three film picture deal, made its film producing debut with the film Iron Eagle.

 Personal life

-Samuels was married to actress Lynda Carter from May 28, 1977, to February 1, 1982.
+Samuels was married to Wonder Woman actress Lynda Carter from May 28, 1977, to February 1, 1982.
 He is married to Rachel McLish, an actress and former Ms. Olympia.